isabella232/dtm.en/help/using/managing-resources/create-rules/t-rules-event-conditions.md

 If you are unsure if the desired attribute is standard or non-standard, reference [w3schools.com](https://www.w3schools.com/) to learn more about standard HTML attributes.
 However, if in doubt, you can use the non-standard *`getAttribute()`* format, which will work in either scenario.

-This functionality can be utilized in dynamic tag management rule fields, including:
+This functionality can be utilized in Dynamic Tag Management rule fields, including:

 * [Analytics Variables](../../managing-resources/create-rules/t-rules-event-conditions.md#section_3A7FD01807314C878B308FE3D0FA2AAA)
 * [Custom Script](../../managing-resources/create-rules/t-rules-event-conditions.md#section_1603B0C6B6604EC98C19FC0C621D3AA5)